rivernews/appl-tracky-spa/docs/dev/README.md

     - User Application Page:
         - [x] company list
             - (first few application, or application w/o status)

     - Add Company Page:
         - [x] a form to create company

     - User Company Application Page:
         - [x] A company
-        - [ ] All applications associate with it
+        - [x] All applications associate with it
-        - [ ] 🔥 🔥 🔥 a form to create application
+        - [x] a form to create application
+            - [x] create data model in react first
+                - [x] create application
+                - [x] create all related field's data model as well
+            - [x] add 1-2 required form field
+            - [x] try to send it & create the object on server. check in database.
         - [ ] a form to create application status

     - Profile Page
         - (logged in user's information)

+- Refactor React form code: it's better to write components that modularize:
+    - [ ] 🔥 🔥 🔥 form fields. modularize integer/text/onetoone... field
+    - [ ] form submit. once you have that modular field, it's easier to write the submit & error validation logic.
+- Refactor Django form code:
+    - [ ] Modularize the process to set one to one relationship on CRUD operation

 - [ ] And stop ... reflection on next steps and roadmaps.